Huotes/CommitMaker/README.md

 MySpace actually isn't your space, it's Chuck's (he just lets you use it).

 Chuck Norris once ate an entire bottle of sleeping pills.
 They made him blink.

+The First Law of Thermodynamics states that energy can neither be created nor destroyed... unless it meets Chuck Norris.